 Asbestos was once a commonly-used building material.
 It is a naturally occurring silicate mineral that can be used to create a fibrous material that insulates well and is fireproof, making it, what was thought to be, an ideal siding material.
 Until the late 1970s, asbestos was used in some form in almost every building constructed in the United States.
 Removing asbestos siding can be a challenge that many Southeast Pennsylvania remodeling contractors are not equipped to handle.
-Fortunately, Porter Family Exteriors can tackle removing your aspestos siding and any other home exterior remodeling challenges you may face.
+Fortunately, Porter Family Exteriors can tackle removing your asbestos siding and any other home exterior remodeling challenges you may face.

 Homeowners are often unsure whether or not the siding on their home contains asbestos and, if so, how to handle it.
 Few contractors are equipped to handle asbestos removal.
-Even fewer will take on a residential project as their teams are contracted with commercial and government projects.

 Asbestos Siding Removal: Porter Can When Others Can’t

-At Porter Family Contractors, we start with a thorough consultation.
+At Porter Family Exteriors, we start with a thorough consultation.
 We’ll discuss your budget and the timeline, review what asbestos is, and discuss how we will remove the siding.
 It is a more extended project than just typical siding removal.
 It must be done methodically so as not to damage the asbestos siding — we don’t cut, grind, or break up the siding which could result in asbestos dust floating in the air.
 Just removing asbestos siding can take 2-3 days, making the whole project take anywhere from 1-3 weeks from start to finish, depending on the size of your home.

 Our crew and installers are extremely careful with the asbestos siding removal.
 The project manager is present during the removal process to serve as quality control and ensure that the asbestos removal is up to code.
 We always use the required dumpster company that will take the removed asbestos siding to the appropriate landfill.
 We also put our clients’ minds at ease in letting them know that the asbestos in their siding is less dangerous than the asbestos inside a home or insulation.